kiranganesh/CarND-Behavioral-Cloning-P3/writeup_template.md

 ##Results

-With this relatively simple model, the car seems to do a good job (albeit going around a few curves that were "too close" for comfort) in going around Track1.
+With this relatively simple model, the car did a decent job of going around Track1 for multiple laps.
+Occasionally the driving around sharp curves were a bit "too close" for comfort but the car stayed on the road.
+One improvement to make in the future would be to make the driving more centered even around curves.

-The model did not work well on Track2.
-One obvious enhancement that I need to make in the training is to account for the slopes and uneven horizons.
-This could be achieved by adding a few random rotational deltas to the image.
+The model however did not work well on Track2.
+One obvious enhancement that I need to make in the training is to account for the sloping roads and uneven horizons.
 I plan to tackle this as a separate challenge aside from the submission.

 ##Commentary

 It was immensely satisfying to build a simple deep learning model that could drive the simulator car on its own.
-Its a really different paradigm (versus the robotic model) that showcases the power of deep learning.
+This example shows the power of convolutional neural networks and how effective they can be.
+This new paradigm of teaching cars to drive (compared to the robotic model) really showcases the power of deep learning.

+After having gone through the Traffic Sign recognition exercise with Tensorflow, Keras was a real pleasure to work with.
 Keras makes the construction of the model extremely simple, putting the programmer focus on engineering the solution and working with the data - versus getting lost in the weeds of building the correct model.

-And lastly, it is all about the data.
+And lastly, the biggest learning is that its all about the data.
 Garbage in, garbage out.
 I suspect that multiple models can get a reasonable level of accuracy, but without the right data (right content, right normalization, right randomization) etc the models wont be very useful.

 ##Acknowledgements